oilverb/data-science-s2025/data-science-curriculum-build/challenges/c04-gapminder-assignment.md

   also had the minimum GDP drop.
 What happened in Kuwait?
 - Most continents developed a less normal distribution in GDPs over the length of the dataset.
-The boxplots became less symmetric across the mean, with Asia and Africa developing a negative skew while Europe and the Americas skew more positive
+The boxplots became less symmetric across the mean, with Asia and Africa developing a less negative skew while Europe and the Americas skew more negative.

 ``` r
 ## A second plot removing the log scale